 4. The machine translation market is expected to grow to $7.5 billion by 2032.
 (Global Market Insights)

-6. The estimated global growth for natural language processing is expected to be worth $48.46 billion USD by 2026.
+6. The global growth for natural language processing is expected to be worth $117.57 billion by 2031.
 (Mordor Intelligence)

-9. AI in education is projected to reach a $6 billion market by 2025, expanding far beyond just tutoring and writing assistance for students.
-(Springer Nature)
+7. The market for AI in education is projected to reach $42.48 billion in 2030, expanding far beyond just tutoring and writing assistance for students.
+(The Business Research Company)

 AI Writing Software and Machine Learning Statistics